stg-tud/apsa/2019/OPAL/5-FixedPointComputations.md

         val pk: PropertyKey[P] ) extends EOptionP[E, P]
 ```

+^ A property can be associated with an upper and/or a lower bound.
+The vast majority of analyses only use the upper bound which represents the most precise solution and refines that one.
+However, some analyses use both bounds to speed up analyses.
+E.g., imagine an analysis which determines a method's purity.
+This analysis may have determined that a specific method m is at least side-effect free but may also be pure.
+This knowledge may be sufficient for a client that _just_ wants to know if m is at least side effect free.

 ---

 An analysis consists of two functions.
 An initial function which analyzes an entity and a second function (the continuation function) which is called whenever a dependee is updated.